 We are proud to have one of the most active students’ unions at any UK university, with over 300 societies and sports clubs where you can have fun, gain new skills and meet like-minded people.

-Students can also join the Physiotherapy and Sport Rehabilitation Association, who host social activities, organise sporting events and provide welfare support.
+Students can also join the Students’ Union Physiotherapy and Rehabilitation Association (SUPRA), who host social activities, organise sporting events and provide welfare support.

-We welcome applications from individuals irrespective of age, gender, race, sexual orientation or background, as the diversity this brings to sport rehabilitation reflects the population you will be caring for as a registered physiotherapist.
+We welcome applications from individuals irrespective of age, gender, race, sexual orientation or background, as the diversity this brings to sport rehabilitation reflects the population you will be caring for as a graduate sport rehabilitator.
 We are experienced in providing advice relevant to your needs as a mature student through our personal tutor and University support systems.